chrisplmmr/Fantasy-Statbook/README.md

 - Player Matchup
 -- Select up to two players out of our entire database and compare anystates relative to those players accross different football seasons.

+- ADP Value
+-- For the previous season (2021), by position, compare players Average Draft Position vs. Actual Player rank during the season.

+- All time comparison
+-- By position, compare player fantasy points over all time, to see which players have consitently performed the best over the years.